tristanbatchler/tbat.me/_posts/2021-03-16-calculating-pi-by-finding-the-area-under-a-bell-curve/2021-03-16-calculating-pi-by-finding-the-area-under-a-bell-curve.md

 It's reassuring to see we have the right shape and we can already tell the mean of around $$68$$ makes sense.

-At the moment, this curve is way to noisy due to all the variances in the raw data we are using.
+At the moment, this curve is way too noisy due to all the variances in the raw data we are using.
 To have any chance of obtaining an accurate area under the curve in a reasonable amount of time, we need to smooth this out.

 For this, we will use a [Savitzky-Golay filter](http://en.wikipedia.org/wiki/Savitzky%E2%80%93Golay_filter_for_smoothing_and_differentiation)